Running hvisor on QEMU

 export PATH=/path/to/qemu-7.2.12/build:$PATH

-Then you can update the system path in the current terminal with source ~/.bashrc
+Afterward, you can update the system path in the current terminal by source ~/.bashrc

-, or directly restart a new terminal.
-At this point, you can confirm the qemu version, if it displays qemu-9.0.1, then the installation was successful:
+or simply restart a new terminal.
+At this point, you can confirm the qemu version, if it displays qemu-9.0.1, it means the installation was successful:

 qemu-system-aarch64 --version # Check version

-Note, the above packages may not be complete, for example:
+Note, the above dependency packages may not be complete, for example:

 ERROR: pkg-config binary 'pkg-config' not found